-Check out the listed permissions by clicking the "i" icon and then clicking "Allow"
+Check out the listed permissions by clicking the "(i)" icon and then clicking Allow.

 After you follow these steps, you can now create your template using Google Sheets and use the "Template Builder" add-on.

-Building the template begins with running the "Template Builder" add-on on the Google Sheet.
+Building the template begins with running Template Builder on Google Sheets.

-Open the Google Sheet that you've added to the Document Template in the "Maven Documents" app on Salesforce and click on the "Extensions" tab
+Open the Google Sheets that you've added to Document Template in Maven Documents and click on the "Extensions" tab.

-Hover over the "Maven Documents" item in the dropdown list and click on Template Builder
+Hover over the "Maven Documents" item in the dropdown list and click on Template Builder.

-You'll find the "Template Builder" work pane on the right side of the Google sheet.
-The object and fields from the query that you built in the "Query Builder" tab are reflected in Template Builder.
+You'll find the "Template Builder" work pane on the right side of the Google Sheets.
+The Object and Fields from the query that you built in Query Builder are reflected in Template Builder.

-The "{} Fields" section.
-Here you will find the objects and the fields you added to the query in the Document Solution.
+Here you will find the objects and the fields you added to the query in Document Solution.
 All objects and fields can be inserted into the document with one click.

-The "</> Elements" section.
 Here you have a picklist with the elements that could be inserted and used in the document.
-For detailed information on every element, you can check the "Google Sheets Elements Reference" page.
+For detailed information on every element, you can check the "Google Sheets Elements" reference page.

-The "fx" or the "Expression Builder" section.
 Expression Builder lets you create expressions (similar to formula fields in Salesforce) without needing a formula field directly on your document.
-More on how Expression Builder operates you can find in the corresponding sub-section.
+More on how Expression Builder operates can be found in the corresponding sub-section.
 You can also read more about expressions and their syntax on the "Expressions" page.

-The "Refresh Nodes" button.
 This button serves two purposes:

-In Google Sheets, you can build your templates using everything that they have to offer.
-However, Maven Documents offers you to also put your Salesforce data in the document, and that's what Template Builder is used for.
-After successfully adding the document ID to the Document Template in Maven Documents, the "Fields" section in Template Builder will now show all the fields from two root queries that you created in the previous section: "Opportunity" and "Sales Agent".
-The "OpportunityLineItems" query fields are not available yet, because their availability depends on the context.
+After successfully adding the document ID to the Document Template in Maven Documents, the "Fields" section in Template Builder now shows all the fields from the root queries that you created in the previous section.
+The "OpportunityLineItems" query's fields are not available yet, because their availability depends on the context.

 If the fields are not showing, click the "Refresh" button.

 Now it's time to add some fields to the quote document.
-In our example we are using the cell in the second row and the B column and further examples will consider that location.
+In our example, we are using the cell in the second row and the "B" column, and further examples will consider that location.
 But you can start with whatever cell you like.

 Let's see how you can add the fields: